CaneLP/projective-geometry/README.md

 # projective-geometry

-Solving some projective geometry algorithms, as a part of the course of Projective geometry.
+Solving some projective geometry problems, as a part of the course of Projective geometry.